Bicycle

 5. Be an AMC member in good standing and support the mission and vision of the AMC.

 6. Have successfully completed a ride leader training program offered by a dedicated bicycle club, such as the Westchester Bicycle Club (WCC), 5 Boro Bicycle Club (5BBC), New York Cycle Club (NYCC), or similar group, and have attained full leader status in that club.
+At this time, the New York-North Jersey chapter does not run its own ‘on the road’ program for training group cycling leaders.

 A person also needs to be experienced in the type of ride they intend to lead.
 For example, cyclists may have a lifetime of bicycling experience, but if that experience consists exclusively of mountain bicycling, that person could not lead a ride which navigates along city streets.